 On May 7, 2020, the Partnership entered into a floating to fixed interest rate swap transaction for the purpose of managing its exposure to LIBOR variability that the Partnership has under the \$675 Million Credit Facility.
 The swap transaction, which is effective from June 29, 2020, provides for a fixed 3-month LIBOR rate of 0.41% based on notional values that reflect the amortization schedule of 100% of the Partnership's debt outstanding under its \$675 Million Credit Facility, until the \$675 Million Credit Facility matures in September 2024.
 The swap agreement did not meet hedge accounting criteria and, therefore, changes in its fair value are reflected in earnings.
+On June 21, 2023 the Partnership signed an agreement with its counterparty for the replacement of the abovementioned fixed 3-month LIBOR rate with the fixed 3-month SOFR rate due to the discontinuation of the LIBOR.

-As of December 31, 2021 and 2020, the outstanding notional amount of Partnership's interest rate swap was \$567.0 million and \$615.0 million, respectively.
-The fair value of this interest rate swap outstanding at December 31, 2021 and 2020 amounted to an asset of \$8,824 and to a liability of \$2,666 (Note 6), respectively, and is included in Derivative financial instrument in accompanying consolidated balance sheet as presented in the table below.
+As of December 31, 2023 and 2022, the outstanding notional amount of Partnership's interest rate swap was \$471.0 million and \$519.0 million, respectively.
+The fair value of this interest rate swap outstanding at December 31, 2023 and 2022 amounted to an asset of \$15,631 and \$34,877 (Note 6), respectively, and is included in Derivative financial instrument in accompanying consolidated balance sheet as presented in the table below.

-As of December 31, 2021 and 2020, the Partnership recognized a gain on derivative financial instrument of \$10.1 million and a loss on derivative financial instrument of \$3.1 million, respectively, which is included in Gain/ (Loss) on derivative financial instrument in the accompanying consolidated statements of income as presented in the table below.
+As of December 31, 2023, 2022 and 2021, the Partnership recognized a gain on derivative financial instrument of \$5.3 million, \$33.7 million and \$10.1 million respectively, which is included in Gain on derivative financial instrument in the accompanying consolidated statements of income as presented in the table below.